AntidoteDB/antidote/README.md

 You will find all information in the documentation at [http://antidotedb.eu](http://antidotedb.eu).

-For benchmarking Antidote deployments, we currently use [basho bench](https://github.com/SyncFree/basho_bench/tree/antidote_pb-rebar3-erlang19).
+For benchmarking Antidote deployments, checkout the [Antidote Benchmarks](https://github.com/AntidoteDB/Benchmarks) repository.